wanwenli/myblog/_posts/2013-12-27-Type-Systems.md

     return n + 1;
 }
 {% endhighlight %}
-In OCaml, all programs can be written such that the types they use are competely inferred, i.e. it is never necessary to explicitly define and declare types in OCaml.
+In OCaml, all programs can be written such that the types they use are completely inferred, i.e. it is never necessary to explicitly define and declare types in OCaml.
 However, defining important types in a program is a good way to leverage static type checking by providing machine-checked documentation, improving error reporting and tightening the type system to catch more errors.